-- You may be required to have a preoperative clearance from your primary care provider.
-Dr. LaPrade and his team will decide and notify you.
+- Preoperative clearance from your primary care provider is required for all surgical patients.
 Medical Clearance and documentation must be obtained within 30 days of your surgery.
 Please see below under “Preoperative Clearance by Primary Care Provider” for more detail.

-- Generally, Dr. LaPrade recommends staying in Vail for 5 to 10 days after surgery.
+- Generally, Dr. LaPrade recommends staying in the Twin Cities for 5 to 10 days after surgery.
 This varies depending upon the procedure(s) you undergo.
-This allows time for our team to monitor your progress, in addition to giving you adequate time to take advantage of our internationally recognized physical therapy program at Howard Head Sports Medicine (HHSM).
-Some hotels offer discounted prices to patients of The Steadman Clinic (Click here to learn more: Here2Help Vail)
+This allows time for our team to monitor your progress, modify medications, and answer all questions.
+In addition, you will be scheduled for physical therapy daily at Twin Cities Orthopedics Physical Therapy and/orTraining Haus.

 - You are required to arrange a ride home to your accommodations the same day of surgery

-- Do NOT eat or drink anything after midnight the night before your surgery.
+- Discontinue eating and/or drinking after midnight the night before your surgery.
 This includes no water, coffee, mints or gum.
 You may brush your teeth on the morning of surgery.

-- Please discontinue any medications prior to your surgery, unless otherwise indicated by our team.
+- Please discontinue any medications prior to your surgery, unless otherwise indicated by your primary care physician.

 - Please avoid all anti-inflammatory NSAIDs (ex.
-Ibuprofen, naproxen, etc.) and aspirin 7-10 days prior to your surgery to reduce chance of excessive bleeding that can occur on these medications.
-Tylenol is fine to take up to the day of surgery.
+Ibuprofen, naproxen, etc.) and aspirin 7 days prior to your surgery to reduce chance of excessive bleeding that can occur on these medications.
+Tylenol can be taken.

 - If you are a smoker, it is highly encouraged to discontinue any tobacco use 6 weeks minimum prior to surgery.
 Smoking not only increases your risk of infection, but also delays bone growth and soft tissue healing.